 Current generation systems are highly available (HA), providing all hot-swap components with active / active controllers with symmetric LUN access.
 This enables non-disruptive access during component failures and upgrades, including for host access paths or storage controllers.

 The controller firmware supports FCP and iSCSI block access, along with CIFS and NFS file access via the HA controller nodes.
-Western Digital has announced that NVMe over Fabric will be delivered in 2018.
+Western Digital has announced that NVMe over Fabric will be delivered in the future.

-Available in the latest embedded software release is support for VMware Web client and vCenter plugins.
+IntelliFlash software offers support for VMware Web client and vCenter plugins.
 The VMware support enables users to perform storage allocation along with performance and capacity management from within the VMware console.
-Additionally, support for VMware VAAI provides enhanced performance with VMware based workloads, including thin reclamation, block zeroing and virtual machine cloning operations.
+Additionally, support for VMware VAAI provides enhanced performance with VMware based workloads, including thin reclamation, block zeroing, and virtual machine cloning operations.

 The ability to pin data into flash SSDs may further enhance performance.
 Specific volumes or filesystem mount points for NFS may be designated as residing in flash.
 When pinned, data must be copied onto the SSD cache but will remain in the cache until the system is restarted.